What is meant by bankruptcy?

 a.
 THE DECLARATION OF BANKRUPTCY

-To initiate the procedure, (i) the conditions must be met (see point 2) and (ii) the bankruptcy must be declared to the commercial court.
+To initiate the procedure, (i) the conditions must be met (see point 2) and (ii) the bankruptcy must be declared to the companies court.

-Bankruptcy can be filed with the Commercial Court in several ways:
+Bankruptcy can be filed with the companies court in several ways:

 - declaration by the bankrupt person themselves ("bankruptcy petition")